nicolevanderhoeven/spice-runner/docs/NVDH-SETUP.md

 - **SSL Certificate:** FREE
 - **Total Networking:** ~$25/month

-## Adding Other Services
+## Adding other services

-If you want to host other services on nvdh.dev, you can add more paths to the ingress:
+If you want to host other services on nvdh.dev, you can add more paths to the ingress.
+Use the following configuration as an example:

 ```yaml
 # In k8s/ingress.yaml